Trivadis/WebWinFormsInteraction/README.md

 - **SignalR Hub** "DotNetParts.FrontendInteractionHub": Communication centre for all frontends old and new installed on the client (with the old app).
 It broadcasts acitons to "the others" (other subscribed clients).
 - **New Web App** "WebFrontend": Angular Frontend which requests the aciton "edit person" from the old app as an example of using old code in the web.

-## It is
+## It is...
-- an inspiration for people having the challenge to migrate huge legacy apps to the web.
+- an inspiration for developers having the challenge to migrate huge legacy apps to the web.
 - an example how old technologies and web can interact.

 ## It isn't...